DownloadManager

 Troubleshooting

-Download Fails (Returns None/False)
+Download Fails (Raises Exception)

 Possible causes: 1.
 Network not connected 2.
 Invalid URL 3.
 HTTP error (404, 500, etc.) 4.
 Server timeout 5.
 SSL/TLS error